 - All new employers must be pre-approved.
 The approval process can take 24-48 business hours.

-- Once approved you will receive a confirming email and begin posting positions.
+- Once approved you will receive a confirming email.

 - Consider creating a semester long or year-long internship for students in various occupational programs.
 Many employers ‘grow their own’ employees by offering internships first.